adamant/adamant.language.reference/async.md

 Operations that should be async, Disk, Network, Screen (writing to Console can be slower thatn writing to file), inter thread and process communication, and sleeping.

-Principle: No Blocking Operations - it should be impossible to block a thread
+  * Principle: No Blocking Operations - it should be impossible to block a thread
-Principle: Don't divide the world into red and green methods
+  * Principle: Don't divide the world into red and green methods

-Idea: the equivalent of C# async void methods would be safe for throws void methods
+Idea: the equivalent of C# async void methods would be safe for throws void methods (not sure anymore what this was supposed to mean)

 It still seems to make sense to indicate that some actions are expected to be async and that should be dealt with.
 Kind of reminds me of the distinction of different